apigee-127/volos-waterline/README.md

-volos-waterline is a Volos connector for wiring up Waterline.
+volos-waterline is a Volos connector for using [Waterline](https://github.com/balderdashy/waterline).

 ## Project Badges